gloriali/HirstLab/FetalBrain/Summary/Figures.md

 ##   2
 ```

-### Supplemental 15: Neurosphere UMR enrichemnt at chromosome ends
+### Supplemental 16: Neurosphere UMR enrichemnt at chromosome ends

-* Fraction of UMRs along normalized length of the genome in neurospheres cortex and GE UMRs (a), and gestational week UMRs (b).
+* Fraction of UMRs along normalized length of the genome in neurospheres cortex and GE UMRs (A), and gestational week UMRs (B).

 ![](./Figures_files/figure-html/chrEnd_WGBS-1.png)